mps9506/echor/cran-comments.md

 ## Comments

-This is a release of version 0.1.5
+This is a release of version 0.1.5, it fixes warnings shown on https://cran.r-project.org/web/checks/check_results_echor.html

 Other comments:

-* Examples are wrapped in \donttest{} since they rely on an internet connection and responses from the server can take time.
+* Examples are wrapped in \dontrun{} since they rely on an internet connection and API will rate limit when automatically tested or run.

 * Most tests are \skip_on_cran() for the same reason.
-However, full tests are run on Travis and Appveyor.
+However, full tests are run locally and on Travis and Appveyor.